 For traveling long distances trains in the Netherlands are definitely the best way to get around.
 The largest train company is the NS, but you have also have got the Ariva and the Thalys.

-In the NS trains there are a first class and second class carts.
+In the NS trains, there are first-class and second class carts.
 Moreover, there’s also the option to sit in a “No Talking” section.
-When you get on the train, pay attention to these first and second class carts as you need to pay extra for a first class ticket.
-Personally, I don’t find that these first class tickets are worth their money, so I recommend you to always buy a second class ticket.
+When you get on the train, pay attention to these first and second class carts as you need to pay extra for a first-class ticket.
+Personally, I don’t find that these first-class tickets are worth their money, so I recommend you to always buy a second class ticket.

 Often there are discounts offered on Spoordeelwinkel.nl.
 Here you can also find cheap day trips and discounts on train tickets.
-For example a 2 way train ticket with a lunch.
+For example a 2-way train ticket with lunch.